 How do you ensure the highest retention of nutrients during cooking?
 The three keys are water, temperature and time.

-Try also cooking at lower temperatures where possible, or use a higher temperature for a shorter period of time.
+Try also cooking at lower temperatures where possible, or use a higher temperature for a shorter time.

 Keep the size of vegetable pieces as large as possible to reduce the surface area exposed to air which helps to minimise oxidation losses.
 And don’t overcook food: you want your broccoli firm and green, not wilted and white.